chenxingqiang/secret-learn/doc/modules/semi_supervised.rst

   * Used for classification tasks
   * Kernel methods to project data into alternate dimensional spaces

-`jax-sklearn` provides two label propagation models:
+`secret-learn` provides two label propagation models:
 :class:`LabelPropagation` and :class:`LabelSpreading`.
 Both work by
 constructing a similarity graph over all items in the input dataset.